atorresla24/atorresla24/README.md

 # Hi, I'm Alec!

 Hi there!
 My name is Alec Torres and I am a full stack software developer prepared for any new challenge presented to me.
-I live in Spotsylvania, Virginia.
+I live in Brentwood, NY.
 Any opportunity earned is one that I will give full dedication to and use to build myself to be an even more effective person.
 I am well equipped in the skills of HTML, CSS, JavaScript, and Python.

 Please get in touch with me on the following social media platforms; I enjoy building new relationships.
 I am excited to continue to learn and grow in this career field!